kristianmandrup/infomatrix-blog/_posts/permit-authorize.md

 It is not possible to define this in the JSON file.

+### Conclusion

-I hope this gives you a good idea of Authorization via Permit Authorize.
+I hope this gives you a good idea of Authorization via [Permit Authorize](https://github.com/kristianmandrup/permit-authorize).

 Stay tuned!!